 CARRIE MAE WEEMS SOCIAL STUDIES 101 PROJECT

-RESIST COVID / TAKE SIX! will be a catalyst for discussions within and beyond the Duke community.
-The project helps to combat misperceptions about the COVID-19 virus, celebrates front line workers, raises issues of public health and racial inequities, and underscores how art can function as a public awareness campaign.Marshall N. Price, Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum
+RESIST COVID / TAKE 6! will be a catalyst for discussions within and beyond the Duke community.
+The project helps to combat misperceptions about the COVID-19 virus, celebrates front line workers, raises issues of public health and racial inequities, and underscores how art can function as a public awareness campaign.Marshall N. Price, Chief Curator and Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art

 RESIST COVID / TAKE 6! allows Duke to present an impactful outdoor art experience safely during the COVID-19 pandemic.
 Campus partners are planning programs around this project.
-Duke faculty including Mark Anthony Neal, Tommy DeFrantz and Tom Rankin plan to engage their students in RESIST COVID / TAKE 6! projects.
+Duke faculty including Mark Anthony Neal, Tommy DeFrantz and Phyllis Dooney are engaging their students in RESIST COVID / TAKE 6! projects.

 In the guise of a marketing campaign, this artwork fights two viruses, COVID-19 and systemic racism.John Brown, Vice Provost for the Arts at Duke